LLNL/UnifyFS/docs/dependencies.rst

     Margo uses pkg-config to ensure it compiles and links correctly with all of its dependencies' libraries.
-When building manually, you'll need to set the ``PKG_CONFIG_PATH`` environment variable to include the paths of the directories containing the ``.pc`` files for Mercury, Argobots, and Margo.
+When building manually, you'll need to set the ``PKG_CONFIG_PATH`` environment variable to include the paths of the directories containing the ``.pc`` files for Margo, Mercury, Argobots, and OpenSSL.

 --------
 Optional